PaulSchwarzbach/ewgt_2023/README.md

 # Descriptor

 The dataset consist of three .csv files containing the visibility analysis from ray launching, the anchor states and the results of the probabilistic range sampling.
-The file `visibility.csv` contain visibility states inside a grid with resolution of $\SI{10}{\centi \meter}$ of the two simulated heights in the cabin.
+The file `visibility.csv` contain visibility states inside a grid with resolution of 10cm of the two simulated heights in the cabin.
 The columns of the file include the following data:

     * `x`: position of the predicted grid cell in x.
     * `y`: position of the predicted grid cell in y.